giovanifss/Gitmails/README.md

 ## Docker
 You can also use the docker version of the tool by issuing the following command:
 - `docker run -it giovanifss/gitmails --help`

+Note that if you want to write to a file, you will need to mount a docker volume:
+- `docker run -v /tmp/output:/opt -it giovanifss/gitmails -f /opt/result.txt`

 ## Contributing
 If you want to contribute with the project, take a look at [CONTRIBUTING](CONTRIBUTING.md).